Dennis-Wright/Dennis-Wright-Python-Projects/README.md

 ## 2026/Current Projects[^1]
 [^1]: https://github.com/Dennis-Wright/Dennis-Wright-Python-Projects/tree/main/2026
 1. [File Shredder](https://github.com/Dennis-Wright/Dennis-Wright-Python-Projects/tree/main/2026/The%20File%20Shredda)
    A simple command line app that shreds files by overwriting them with random data, renaming and then deleting.
 Can also do directories.
-Open its Readme for more info.
+Open its Readme for more in-depth information.
 2. [Vault System](https://github.com/Dennis-Wright/Dennis-Wright-Python-Projects/tree/main/2026/Vault%20System)
    This is a WIP project, more information will come in the coming days.